New Orleans Suite: Reception

 Dan Morgenstern's glowing review of the album in 1971 for DownBeat awarded it five stars.
 "The music is evocative, highly atmospheric and marked throughout by the gorgeous ensemble textures that set this orchestra apart from every other big band in the history of jazz", he wrote.
 "This is a great record, and by any standard one of the major musical events of 1971."
-Morgenstern had praise for several of the soloists, especially Johnny Hodges (in his swan song), Paul Gonsalves' "profoundly emotional" tribute to both Sidney Bechet and Hodges, Cootie Williams, Norris Turney, and Harold Ashby.
+Morgenstern had praise for several of the soloists, especially Johnny Hodges in his swan song, Paul Gonsalves' "profoundly emotional" tribute to both Sidney Bechet and Hodges, Cootie Williams, Norris Turney, and Harold Ashby.

 In his review for Sounds, Jack Hutton remarked that "a Creole influence permeates the work, a lazy Delta feel laden with nostalgic sadness which is a probably a truer reflection of the historic city than the good-time trad which has helped to popularise it."
 He praised the solos of Norris Turney, criticized those of Cootie Williams, and concluded that "This suite, while it doesn't rank with Ellington's greatest works, proves that the piano player is still vitally creative well into his seventies."

-The Penguin Guide to Jazz includes the album as part of its suggested "Core Collection," and awards it a four-star rating.
+The Penguin Guide to Jazz included the album as part of its suggested "Core Collection," and awarded it the guide's maximum rating of four stars.